 The Amstrad 5050 receiver possessed a Hafler circuit with a variable panorama control

 Another relatively simple surround sound process is Binaural or Dummy Head Stereo.
 This process reproduced the way the human ear hears sounds and places them as to where they came from.
 This is achieved by a pair of microphones placed inside a mannequin's head to mimic the physiology of the human ears.
 The microphones can also be placed facing towards each other but acoustically isolated from each other by a circular baffle approximately ten inches in diameter.
 The theory is that a sound coming from say the left reaches the left microphone a fraction of a second before the right one and the phase of the sound is also reversed.
 This how humans detect where a sound comes from and it is relatively easy to reproduce this effect.
 The only problem is for the system to work accurately, the sound has to be listened to by wearing headphones.
 There have been a few vinyl recordings made using binaural and in the 1970's Hi-Fi Weekly magazine gave a demonstration disc away free with one of its editions.
 The BBC have transmitted a series of plays using binaural and occasionally still transmit programmes using this system.
 The process is also used in determining the audio placement in Imax presentations.
 JVC produced a dummy head stereo microphone and a binaural decoder that fed a quadraphonic amplifier.
-Amplifiers possessing Hafler circuits also produced an accurate representation of binaural recordings.
+Due to the large amount of out-of-phase information contained within a binaural recording, amplifiers possessing Hafler circuitry also reproduce an accurate representation of binaural recordings.

 Neumann K100 Binaural Dummy-Head Microphones